 We are a middle aged couple in no need of gifts to get started.
 We would like our guests to bring non-perishable food for our local food pantry instead.
 How can we get the word out?
-Would an enclosure in the invites be tacky?
+Would an enclosure in the wedding invites be tacky?

 The Everyday Etiquette Answer: